Pipe bomb man who blew off his own hands jailed

 The judge said he accepted the defendant was acting on instructions of "other more sinister people".

+It is thought the defendant is linked to a crime gang involved in organised crime and drug dealing.

-However, he told the court he approached Treanor's claims with "extreme scepticism" because the alleged amnesia "ensures that he doesn't name the others involved or to give out any information that may identify them or their associates".
+The judge, however, told the court he approached Treanor's claims with "extreme scepticism" because the alleged amnesia "ensures that he doesn't name the others involved or to give out any information that may identify them or their associates".

 Treanor was told if he had taken the case to trial he would have faced a 12-year sentence.